Polylogarithmic-Weight Dicke States in QAC$^0$ and Arbitrary Symmetric States in QAC$^0_f$: Overview

 Then, there is a constant depth, $\poly(n)$-ancilla $\qaczfkd$ circuit to exactly and cleanly prepare $\ket{\psi}$. \end{restatable*}

-Observe that symmetric states have compact $O(\log n)$-qubit descriptions that encoding the amplitudes of the corresponding Dicke superposition.
-For example, the amplitudes of an arbitrary symmetric state $\ket{\psi}$ as above can be compacted into a $\log n$ qubit state $\ket{\wh{\psi}} := \sum_{j \in [k]} \eta_j \ket{j}$.
-To construct such states with $O(k)$ distinct amplitudes, one can incrementally adjust amplitudes of a simpler states using primitives we introduce in \cref{sec:primitives}.
-Specifically, we show that any $O(\log k)$ qubit state can be constructed in $\QAC$ with access to $\FANOUT_k$ (\cref{lem:anyonehot}, \cref{cor:anylognqacf}).
-Our Dicke state construction from \cref{thm:kdicke} also extends to a controlled circuit that prepares $\ket{D^n_k}$ on a fresh ancilla iff the control bit $1$.
-Given the corresponding $O(\log k)$ qubit $\ket{\wh{\psi}}$, it is possible to construct $\ket{\psi}$ using the controlled-preparation of each $\dkn$ as a black-box.
+Observe that symmetric states have compact $O(\log n)$-qubit descriptions that encode the amplitudes of the corresponding Dicke state superpositions.
+For example, the amplitudes of an arbitrary symmetric state $\ket{\psi}$ as above can be compacted into a $\log n$ qubit state $\ket{\wh{\psi}} := \sum_{j = 0}^k \eta_j \ket{j}$.
+In \cref{thm:anylognqram}, we give $\poly(k)$-ancilla preparations of arbitrary $O(\log k)$-qubit states using $\QRAM_k$.
+Since $\FANOUT_k$ can simulate $\QRAM_k$, this also gives $\poly(k)$-ancilla $\QACZ[\FAN_k]$ circuits for arbitrary $O(\log k)$ qubit states, which we use here.
+Alternatively, we may also use a scaled-down version of \cite{rosenthal2021query}'s construction of $\exp(n)$-size $\QACZF$ circuits for arbitrary $n$-qubit states.

+Our Dicke state construction from \cref{thm:kdicke} also extends to a controlled circuit that prepares $\ket{D^n_k}$ on a fresh ancilla iff the control bit is $1$.
+Given the corresponding $O(\log k)$-qubit state, $\ket{\wh{\psi}}$, it is possible to construct $\ket{\psi}$ using the controlled-preparation of each $\ket{D^n_j}$ as a black-box.
 However, this is not sufficient for the fanout-efficient construction we claim in \cref{thm:any_symm}, which uses $\FANOUT_k$ rather than $\FANOUT_n$.
-We instead prove \cref{thm:any_symm} by a constructing the desired state from scratch using the bucking strategy previously described.
-This proof follows much of the same steps as our procedure for preparing $\dkn$ and we provide it in \cref{sec:arbitrarysymm}.
+We instead prove \cref{thm:any_symm} by constructing the desired state from scratch using the bucketing strategy previously described.
+This proof follows much of the same strategy as our construction for $\dkn$ and we provide it in \cref{sec:arbitrarysymm}.